 A Group for Women, Hosted by Women

 Our experience with the men’s group has made it clear that getting together with a group made up of only men can at times provide the space and comfort that allows men to share candidly with each other.
 We understand and embrace this dynamic, which is why our Online Women’s Support Group welcomes women only and is hosted by a woman, Karen Shaffer.
-A keynote speaker at the charity’s 2017 gala, Karen is a longtime friend of Fans for the Cure and the person our team envisioned
+A keynote speaker at the charity’s 2017 gala, Karen is a longtime friend of Fans for the Cure and the person our team always envisioned taking over this position.

 Meeting Every Two Weeks